 Reminder: You shouldn’t switch drugs or stop your current treatment unless your doctor recommends it.

 Both Sublocade and Suboxone are effective for treating opioid use disorder.
 Suboxone can be used to help reduce the withdrawal symptoms that happen when you first stop taking opioids.
-It can also be taken as a long-term treatment to keep opioid cravings under control.
+It can also be taken as a long-term treatment to keep opioid cravings managed.

 Sublocade can be used as a long-term treatment after your initial withdrawal symptoms are under control.

-Sublocade comes as an injection that’s given under your skin by a healthcare provider.
+Sublocade is given by a healthcare provider.
 Suboxone can be given in your doctor’s office or taken at home.

 If you have questions about the drug that’s best for you, talk with your doctor.